WhitelistVideo

 Safety-Critical Situations

-• Grooming concerns (adult predator contact)
+• Grooming concerns where an adult predator is suspected.

-• Severe behavioral issues (court-ordered monitoring)
+• Severe behavioral issues or court-mandated oversight.

-• Addiction recovery (substance abuse treatment)
+• Addiction recovery for substance abuse.

 Real Parent Success Stories